FranOMeany/capstone-app/README.md

 2.- on src/server run npm install
 3.- on the root project run npm i react-router-dom
 4.- on the root project run npm i reactjs-popup
+5.- on the root project run npm i react-bootstrap